Projection method for mean resolvent analysis of periodic flows: Mean-flow resolvent versus mean resolvent analysis: case of an axisymmetric time-periodic jet

-The mean-flow resolvent gain curve is reported in figure~\ref{fig:Fig5}(a,b) using white circles.
-We note that the results obtained for $\omega_0=6\pi/5$ (panel (a)) show a clear sub-harmonic amplification in agreement with \cite{padovan2022analysis} (see also Appendix~\ref{sec:AppB}); this is explained by the sensitivity of the flow to undergo vortex pairing.
-The mean flow analysis for the strongly unsteady base flow predicts instead a dominant peak occurring at $\omega \approx 3\omega_0/4$ (with $\omega_0 = 3\pi/5$), which seems physically irrelevant.
+The mean-flow resolvent gain curve is reported in Fig.~\ref{fig:Fig5}(a,b) using white circles.
+We note that the results obtained for $\omega_0=6\pi/5$ (panel (a)) show a clear sub-harmonic amplification in agreement with Ref.~\onlinecite{padovan2022analysis} (see also App.~\ref{sec:AppB}); this is explained by the sensitivity of the flow to undergo vortex pairing.
+The mean flow analysis for the strongly unsteady base flow predicts instead a dominant peak occurring at $\omega \approx 3\omega_0/4$ (with $\omega_0 = 3\pi/5$), which seems physically irrelevant.\\